MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-model-requirements.md

 Form processing works on input documents that meet the following requirements:

-- JPG,.png, or PDF format (text or scanned).
-Text-embedded PDFs are preferable because there is no possibility of error in character extraction and location.
+- JPG, PNG, or PDF format (text or scanned).
+Text-embedded PDFs are better, because there won't be any errors in character extraction and location.
 - File size must be less than 4 megabytes (MB).
 - For images, dimensions must be between 530 x 100 and 4200 x 4200 pixels.
 - If scanned from paper documents, scans should be high-quality images.
 - Must use the Latin alphabet (English characters).
-- Must contain keys and values (for example, “company: Contoso” works; “Contoso” without a key label is not supported).
+- Must contain keys and values (for example, “company: Contoso” works; “Contoso” without a key label isn't supported).
 - Keys can appear above or to the left of the values, but not below or to the right.

 ## Optimization tips